Professor of Theatre Arts, Chair

 John is co-founder and director of the Lit Moon Theatre Company, an award-winning international theatre ensemble, and founder of the Lit Moon World Theater Festival, an international festival produced in Santa Barbara.
-For Lit Moon, he has directed twenty-five productions, including Alice in Wonderland, Metamorphoses, Through the Looking Glass, The Nutcracker and the Mouse King, Peer Gynt, Hamlet, Tartuffe, The Wedding, Queen C, Humbug: a (Lit Moon) Christmas Carol, The Wonderful Adventures of Nils, Julius Caesar, The Tempest, Henry VI Part 3, and many others.
-John has programmed twelve World Theatre Festivals, producing over 60 productions since the festival’s inception in 1998, including Theatre Credo, Sofia, Bulgaria; the Shamans, Budapest, Hungary; Do-Theatre, St. Petersburg; the Bulgarian National Theatre, Sofia; the Marhanishvilli State Drama Theatre, Tbilisi, Georgia; Teatr Modjeska, Legnica, Poland; Canus Tempus, Montreal; the Market Theatre of Johannesburg; the State Puppet Theatre of Bourgas, Bulgaria; and many others.
-In 2006, he created the Lit Moon World Shakespeare Festival, the only international Shakespeare Festival in the United States, and one of seven in the world.
+For Lit Moon, he has directed thirty productions, including Alice in Wonderland, Metamorphoses, Through the Looking Glass, The Nutcracker and the Mouse King, Peer Gynt, Hamlet, Tartuffe, The Wedding, Queen C, Humbug: a (Lit Moon) Christmas Carol, The Wonderful Adventures of Nils, Julius Caesar, The Tempest, Henry VI Part 3, Hamlet, The Cherry Orchard, and many others.
+From 1998-2010, John programmed twelve World Theatre Festivals, producing over 60 international productions, from such noted companies as the National Theatre of Bulgaria, the Marjanishvilli State Drama Theatre (Tbilisi), Do Theatre St. Petersburg, The Shamans (Budapest), and Theatre Credo (Sofia).

-Since 2000, Blondell has enjoyed an active international directing career.
-Blondell’s Lit Moon and Westmont productions have been seen at theatres and festivals in Bulgaria, Scotland, Canada, Poland, Montenegro, the Czech Republic, Macedonia, and Albania.
-In 2009, he directed and co-wrote An American Tune for the Bitola (Macedonia) National Theatre and in 2010 staged The Wonderful Adventures of Nils for the Tampereen Teatteri in Tampere, Finland.
+Since 2000, John has enjoyed an active international directing career.
+His Lit Moon and Westmont productions have been seen at theatres and festivals in Bulgaria, Scotland, Canada, Poland, Montenegro, the Czech Republic, Macedonia, Albania, and China.
+International credits include three productions for the Bitola National Theatre in Bitola, Macedonia, including Antony and Cleopatra, which premiered at the 2015 Bitola Shakespeare Festival; The Wonderful Adventures of Nils, for the Tampereen Teatteri in Tampere, Finland; and A Midsummer Night’s Dream for the National Theatre of Albania (Tirana).
 In 2012, his production of Henry VI Part 3, staged for the Bitola Theatre, was featured at Shakespeare’s Globe as part of its unprecedented Globe to Globe Festival, in which all 37 of Shakespeare’s plays were played in 37 different languages.
-Most recently, Lit Moon’s performance of The Tempest was featured at the Butrinti 2000 Festival in Butrint, Albania, and the inaugural Bitola Shakespeare Festival; John’s production of A Midsummer Night’s Dream will open the 2013-2014 season for the National Theatre of Albania in Tirana.
+Most recently, Lit Moon’s performance of Hamlet played at the 2015 Bitola Shakespeare Festival, and The Cherry Orchard played at Bit Fest, Bitola’s annual multidisciplinary arts festival.